 The global eCommerce market is expected to reach $5.5 trillion in 2022 and continue growing over the next few years, proving that online shopping has become an increasingly lucrative option for businesses across all sectors of industry.

 It’s estimated that by 2025 world online shopping could exceed $7 trillion, and it will account for almost one quarter (23.6%) of all consumer spending on earth.

-We are well acquainted with the likes of Amazon, eBay, Rakuten, and Alibaba – the giants of online retail – but who are the rising stars?
+We are well acquainted with marketplace websites such as Amazon, eBay, Rakuten, and Alibaba – the giants of online retail – but who are the rising stars?
 Who are the other big players around the world?
 Which are the best places to sell niche products?

 In this post, we have compiled a definitive list of all the online marketplaces around the world, and we answer those questions and more.

 We start with 151 marketplaces that have more than one million visits per month, then we look at the most popular product categories, followed by the best-served regions and countries.
 We include a detailed breakdown of the top four product categories – fashion, books, homewares, and electronics – and finally, take a look at the top marketplaces by country and region.

 |FREE TRIAL||7 days|

 |Special Offer||Get 10% - 20% off right now|

 |Pricing Model||Tiered Based|